Process for filing the appeal

 Reconsideration is a thorough review of your claim by someone other than the individual/s who took part in the initial decision.
 A review of initial evidence as well as any additional new evidence will be reviewed.
 Most reconsideration reviews do not require the claimant to be present, however there are cases where it will be necessary for you to be present – those which involve an appeal where the purpose is to appeal the decision that you are no longer eligible for disability benefits based on your medical condition having improved.

 Prior to the hearing you may be asked to provide further evidence regarding your claim.
-During the hearing, the administrative law judge will question you and any witnesses you may bring.
-You will need to attend your hearing; if you prefer not attend you will need to make a request in.
-In some cases, an Administrative Law Judge override this request and ask that you appear at your hearing.
+During the hearing, the Administrative Law Judge will question you and any witnesses you may bring.
+You will need to attend your hearing; if you prefer not attend you will need to submit a request to the ALJ.
+In some cases, an Administrative Law Judge may override this request and ask that you appear at your hearing.

 Following the hearing, the Administrative Law Judge will make a decision regarding your claim.
 A letter will be sent you regarding the decision reached.